Trasley/MSCA-Work/README.md

 # MSCA-Work
-### A random sampling of project work through the program.
+### A not-actually-random sample of project work through the program.